 MTVH will continue to organise inspections of buildings on a risk-based programme, ensuring residents are updated before their building is inspected and throughout the process that follows.
 If you have questions about your building, please contact our Safer Buildings department by emailing email@example.com.

 Where we are not the freeholder of a building, we will urge the responsible freeholder to do the same.

-The Act features several key measures that will affect residents, MTVH, and the wider industry:
+The Act features several key measures that will affect residents, MTVH, and the wider industry.

 New building safety regulator to improve industry standards and new construction materials regulator.